Relax and detoxify with cupping therapy

 - Fibromyalgia.
 Cupping therapy, alone or with acupuncture, helps relieve pain in patients with fibromyalgia.

 - Chronic neck pain.
-Cupping helps to relax neck muscles and make them more flexible.
+Cupping therapy helps relax the neck muscles and make them more flexible.

 - Heavy menstrual bleeding.
-Dry cupping helps reduce menstrual blood flow in women with menorrhagia.
+Dry cupping helps reduce the amount of menstrual blood flow in women with menorrhagia.

 - digestive problems,

-- lung and respiratory diseases, including bronchitis, asthma and pneumonia,
+- lung and respiratory tract diseases, including bronchitis, asthma, and pneumonia,

 - high blood pressure,